bloovis/csup/guide/content/_index.md

 # What Is This?

-Csup is a terminal-based [email client](https://www.bloovis.com/cgit/csup/) for Linux.
+Csup is a terminal-based [email client](https://www.bloovis.com/cgit/csup/) for Linux, written in [Crystal](https://crystal-lang.org/).
+It is a partial port of [Sup-notmuch](https://www.bloovis.com/cgit/sup-notmuch/), which is in turn a fork of the original [Sup mail client](https://github.com/sup-heliotrope/sup).
-It is written in [Crystal](https://crystal-lang.org/), and is a partial of [Sup-notmuch](https://www.bloovis.com/cgit/sup-notmuch/), which is in turn a fork of the original [Sup mail client](https://github.com/sup-heliotrope/sup).
+It uses [Notmuch](https://notmuchmail.org/) for mail storage, searching, and tagging.

 ![Csup screen shot](/csupguide/images/csup-screen-shot.png)